MajidAbdul1/CSC436-lab4/README.md

 # CSC436
-Added required chnages for lab 4.
+Pushed required changes for lab 4 as initial commit.

+Then Pushed Changes for Lab 5.